Strategy

 Déjà vu All Over Again

 How could this be?
-After all we’ve spent on customer service systems, training, and people, it looks like we’re at the same place we were five, 10 or 20 years ago.
+After all we’ve spent on customer service systems, training, and people, it looks like we’re back where we were five, 10, or 20 years ago.
 (It just occurred to me that I am writing this on Groundhog Day, LOL!)

-In fact, we are at that place or places.
-What’s changed is the way customers decide they want to interact with vendors.
-Twenty years ago, social media was making inroads and you can find different inflection points all along the continuum to the present that caused changes to customer service.
+In fact, we are at that place or those places.
+What’s changed is how customers decide to interact with vendors.
+Twenty years ago, social media was making inroads, and you can find different inflection points along the continuum to the present that have changed customer service.

 But I think we’d be mistaken to say, Aha!
-We need more, better, newer customer service systems, or maybe we need more automation.
+We need better, newer customer service systems, or maybe more automation.
 I think the right answer is that the CRM systems now in place are still too hard to change.
-You might reasonably say this is nonsense because we have so much new technology, so many powerful platforms that this can’t be the case.
+You might reasonably say this is nonsense because we have so much new technology, so many powerful platforms, that this can’t be the case.

 Platform Era of CRM